According to the CBSE Syllabus 2023-24, this chapter has been renumbered as Chapter 12.

 The scheme of glycolysis is often referred to as the EMP pathway.
 Glycolysis is the only process in respiration taking place in anaerobic organisms.
 This process takes place in the cytoplasm of the cell and is found in all living entities wherein glucose undergoes partial oxidation forming two molecules of pyruvic acid.

 In this process, incomplete oxidation of glucose is obtained under anaerobic conditions by a set of reactions resulting in the conversion of carbon dioxide to ethanol, reactions catalyzed by enzymes – alcohol dehydrogenase, pyruvic acid decarboxylase.
 The various steps involved in fermentation are as follows:

-In this process, complete oxidation of organic substances takes place in the presence of oxygen releasing water, carbon dioxide and an enormous amount of energy found in the substrate.
+In this process, the complete oxidation of organic substances takes place in the presence of oxygen, releasing water, carbon dioxide and an enormous amount of energy found in the substrate.
 Aerobic respiration is most commonly found in higher organisms.
 For it to occur inside the mitochondria, the ultimate product of glycolysis, pyruvate is moved from the cytoplasm into the mitochondria.
 Some important events taking place are:

-- complete oxidation of pyruvate leaving 3 molecules of CO2
+- complete oxidation of pyruvate, leaving 3 molecules of CO2

 - passing electrons eliminated as part of hydrogen atoms to molecular oxygen with a parallel synthesis of ATP